What is hyperthyroidism?

-- Autoimmune diseases: A problem with the immune system may make your thyroid gland produce too much thyroid hormone.
-Grave's disease is an example of an autoimmune disease that increases thyroid hormone.
+- An autoimmune disease is an immune system problem that may make your thyroid gland produce too much thyroid hormone.
+Graves disease is an example of an autoimmune disease that increases thyroid hormone.

-- Infections: Infection near the thyroid gland may damage the gland.
+- Infections near the thyroid gland may damage the gland.

-- Thyroid problems: An enlarged or swollen thyroid, lumps caused by infections, or thyroid cancer can affect how your thyroid works.
+- Other thyroid problems such as an enlarged or swollen thyroid, lumps caused by infections, or thyroid cancer can affect how your thyroid works.

-- High iodine levels: The thyroid gland uses iodine to create thyroid hormone.
-The thyroid can produce too much thyroid hormone if your iodine levels are high.
+- High iodine levels can cause hyperthyroidism.
+The thyroid gland uses iodine to create thyroid hormone.
+The thyroid can produce too much hormone if your iodine levels are high.

 What are the signs and symptoms of hyperthyroidism?